 Food waste

-Food waste collections are changing - find out more about changes to food waste collections from Autumn 2026.
+Weekly food waste collections are coming soon - find out more about changes to food waste collections from Autumn 2026.

-How you recycle your food waste depends on whether you use our Garden Waste Recycling Scheme.
-Use this page to check where to put your food waste, what can go in your garden bin, and what needs to be kept out.
+How you dispose of food waste depends on whether you subscribe to the Garden Waste Recycling Scheme.
+Check where to put your food waste, what food waste you can include, and what to keep out.

 What to do with your food waste